 You win at social media by grinding it out — sharing valuable stuff consistently, being authentic.
 Don’t blast marketing gibberish out, it is generally ignored.
 Be conversational.
 Find people who might be interested in the space around your product/service, talk to them.
 Befriend others in your industry.
 Follow who you wish.
 Always be positive.

-p>There are many useful Twitter tools that will help you in your efforts.
+p>There are many useful Twitter management tools that will help you in your efforts.
 These are just a few of the ones I have used.

 TweetDeck is web application that was acquired by Twitter a few years ago.
 Tweetdeck lets you view multiple activities connected to your account through real-time column views.
 You can track mentions, favorites, hashtags, new followers, and other notifications.